.

 Believed identical to U. S. Barracuda with exception of "Valiant" nameplates replacing "Plymouth" nameplates.
 May also have continued with Valiant crest on horn button or sport steering wheel centerpiece, while U. S. Barracudas had Plymouth emblem in this position (but not on the rear window).

-Incidentally, Canada was apparently a source for right-hand drive export Valiants.
+Incidentally, Canada was a source for right-hand drive export Valiants.
 In 1982, I was on the island of St. Kitts in the British West Indies, where I saw a right-hand drive '66 Canadian Valiant 4-door sedan parked next to an Australian Valiant VC 4-door sedan.
 I recognized the VC as Australian, but not knowing the Australian Valiant history very well at that time I thought from the steering wheel location the '66 was Australian as well.
 It wasn't until many years later that I learned that the Australians never used a RHD version of the '66 Dart dash, nor did they use a Dart body shell until later.

 Epilogue

 In 1974, when Chrysler had quit importing the Hillman Avenger-based Plymouth Cricket from the UK [it was not brought in after 1972 but some were sold as 1973 models], Canadian Plymouth dealers got a badge-engineered Dodge Colt which was marketed under the Cricket name.
-Canadian Dodge dealers in turn got a "Dodge Arrow".
+Canadian Dodge dealers in turn got a "Dodge Arrow."

-When the E-body (extended K-platform) Caravelle, based on the Dodge 400/600, was brought into Canada, the M-body version was called the Caravelle Salon...but the word "Salon" only actually appeared on the car when it was ordered with the Salon package.
+When the E-body (extended K-platform) Caravelle, based on the Dodge 400/600, was brought into Canada, the M-body version was called the Caravelle Salon...but the word "Salon" only appeared on the car when it was ordered with the Salon package.
 Stu McAllister wrote: “This always causes lots of fun at the auto parts counter, since we had two completely different cars with the same nameplate from 1982-89.
 Interesting marketing approach.”

 There was a two-door front wheel drive Caravelle through 1986 which never appeared in the US.